 Over the next few weeks, the U.S. Air Force plans to use one of two thruster systems still functioning on a protected military communications satellite built by Lockheed Martin to reach an intermediate orbit after failure of a liquid apogee engine on the spacecraft.
 The Aug.
 14 launch of the Atlas V carrying the first Advanced Extremely High Frequency (AEHF) satellite, estimated to cost more than $2 billion, toward geosynchronous orbit was nominal.
 But the spacecraft’s liquid apogee ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Faulty AEHF To Reach Intermediate Orbit In Weeks".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Faulty AEHF To Reach Intermediate Orbit In Weeks".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.